sunnypilot/sunnypilot/README.md

 Branch Definitions
 =======================

-##Release Branches
+###Release Branches
 Release branches are where features that are gathered for the openpilot individual release versions.

-###Production `prod`
+####Production
-Production branches `prod` have features that are tested by users and ready to use.
+* `prod` - Production branches have features that are tested by users and ready to use.

-###Staging `staging`
+####Staging
-Staging branches `staging` have new features that are not tested by users.
+* `staging` - Staging branches have new features that are not tested by users.
 No stability guaranteed.

-##Develop Branches `develop`
+###Develop Branches
-The development branches `develop` are where all features that are gathered.
+* `develop` - The development branches are where all features that are gathered.
 Features will be committed to `develop` after review.
 No stability guaranteed.

-##Working Branches
+###Working Branches
 Working branches come in one of two variants:
-* `feature` - feature branches represent new features being added to the system.
+* `feature` - Feature branches represent new features being added to the system.
 No stability guaranteed.
-* `test` - test branches are for experimenting with concepts that might not get used in the project.
+* `test` - Test branches are for experimenting with concepts that might not get used in the project.
 No stability guaranteed.

 Working branches always branch off of, and merge back in to, `develop`.
 Only working branches which are complete and release-ready will be merged in to the `develop` branch.